Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: Introduction

-Due to the high correlation between the enhancement and recognition of speech, phoneme information in an acoustic model (AM) has been used to improve SE performance \cite{7178797, chen2015speech, 7403942}.
-Moreover, articulatory features are beneficial for SE tasks.
-In a previous study \cite{lu2020incorporating}, we revealed that acoustic features augmented with broad phonetic class (BPC) posteriorgrams achieved more robust SE systems.
+Due to the high correlation between the enhancement and recognition of speech, phoneme information in acoustic models (AM) has been used to improve SE performance.
+In \cite{kataria2021perceptual}, a variety of perceptual losses were tested using pre-trained AMs for different tasks, including acoustic event detection, automatic speech, speaker, and emotion recognition.
+Both\cite{bagchi2018spectral} and \cite{plantinga2021perceptual} add a perceptual loss by passing both clean and denoised spectral features to a pre-trained AM and computing the L2 distance of the respective outputs.
+With the emergence of end-to-end speech recognition (E2E-ASR), joint training of SE and E2E-ASR has been studied for the development of robust speech recognition systems \cite{fan2020gated, liu2019jointly}.
+The E2E-ASR loss has also been shown to help improve SE metrics in \cite{subramanian2019speech}.

+These works have demonstrated the benefits of deep features and phonetic features for speech enhancement.
+However, the performances are limited by the accuracy of phoneme identification task.
+This motivated our prior work using broad phonetic class (BPC) posteriorgrams \cite{lu2020incorporating}.
 We also demonstrated that speech signals within the same BPC share the same noisy-to-clean transformation.
 Moreover, the SE model to be learned may combat the noise effect when the original training set has contextual information (desired redundancy) among speech signals.
 Based on these observations, the contextual information of BPCs, which was not explicitly used in our earlier work \cite{lu2020incorporating}, will benefit SE.
 Therefore, we proposed an SE architecture incorporating contextual articulatory information acquired by an end-to-end BPC–ASR system, which is expected to further boost SE performance.

 The proposed architecture has an SE model and a BPC-based end-to-end ASR (E2E-ASR) module.
 The bidirectional long short-term memory (BLSTM) encoder and connectionist temporal classification (CTC)/attention hybrid decoder served as the E2E-ASR module, with its phoneme targets replaced by BPCs.
-Compared with characters and monophones, selecting BPCs as labels reduced the prediction difficulty.
-This study adopted two training methods to learn the SE system: multi-task learning and deep-feature training.
-In multi-task learning, we selected ESPnet as the toolkit for the E2E-ASR model and connected it to the output of the SE model to establish an end-to-end SE–ASR system.
+Compared with characters and mono-phonemes, selecting BPCs as labels reduced the prediction difficulty.
+This study derives two losses from the pre-trained AM, which are used for multi-objective training to train the SE system: the ASR classification loss and the perceptual loss.
+To compute the losses, we selected ESPnet as the toolkit for the E2E-ASR model and connected it to the output of the SE model to establish an end-to-end SE–ASR system.